That box of tapes

 Dates are recovered

 Those dates your camcorder burned into the corner?
-We read them and tag every clip.
+AI reads them frame by frame — even faded VHS burn-ins — and tags every clip.

 Ready for your library

-Download dated, described clips sorted by year.
+Download dated, described clips sorted by year, with a footage report showing every second of your tape accounted for.
 Drop them into Google Photos, Apple Photos, iCloud, or any library.

 See what you get

 One long digitized file goes in.
-Organized, dated clips come out.
+Organized, dated clips come out — in minutes, not an afternoon of scrubbing.

 family_tapes_VHS.mp4